VictorLev/QCEcomm/README.md

 # :large_blue_circle::fleur_de_lis::white_circle: Quebecois products E-commerce Store

-Welcome to my Quebecer E-Commerce Website!
-This demo website to pratice full-stack development.  is designed to provide a seamless online shopping experience for customers in Quebec, Canada, offering a wide range of products with a focus on serving the unique needs of the Quebecois in the Australian market.
+Welcome to my Quebec E-Commerce Website!
+This demo website was made to pratice my full-stack development skills.
+It is designed to provide a seamless online shopping experience for customers in Australia offering a wide range of products with a focus on serving the unique needs of Quebecois in the Australian market.

 ## Features